nicolasnunezr/impostor/README.md

 The free tier includes 500 hours per month, which is sufficient for personal projects and low-traffic applications.

+**Note**: If you encounter build errors related to Python version detection, ensure that `runtime.txt` is not present in your repository.
+Railway automatically detects Python from `requirements.txt`.

 ## Technical Details

 ### Architecture